 "On the next day Peter went away with them, and some brethren from Joppa accompanied him.
 And the following day they entered Caesarea.
-Now Cornelius was waiting for them, and had called together his relatives and close friends.
+Now Cornelius was waiting for them and had called together his relatives and close friends.
 As Peter was coming in, Cornelius met him and fell down at his feet and worshiped him.
 But Peter lifted him up, saying, "Stand up; I myself am also a man."
-I'm sure that on the way up the coast - from Joppa to Caesarea - Peter was thinking through the implications of God's grace.

-In Judaism, a Jew was forbidden to enter the home of a Gentile.
-It would defile him.
+I'm sure on the way from Joppa to Caesarea, Peter considered the implications of all this.
+A Jew was forbidden to enter the home of a Gentile since it would defile him.
 He would be unclean.
 But Peter realizes once you strip away religion there's no difference between him and Cornelius.
 They both put their britches on the same way.
 They're both bad guys in need of Jesus.
-Peter knows he shouldn't be worshipped.
-He's just a man, like every other man.
+This is why Peter is so quick to admit he's just a man, like every other man.